backstage/backstage/docs/integrations/azure/locations.md

 The configuration is a structure with two elements:

 - `host`: The DevOps host; only `dev.azure.com` is supported.
-- `token` (optional): An personal access token as expected by Azure DevOps.
+- `token` (optional): A personal access token as expected by Azure DevOps.